Atlanta-based Delta isn't taking sides in 'uncomfortable' Georgia abortion debate

 While she doesn’t support the restrictive bill, Abrams urged businesses to #StayAndFight.

-"Business relies on predictability — too many companies will face growing uncertainty in our healthcare environment.
-This forced pregnancy bill targets women but every Georgian is at risk if we lose doctors, jobs and billions," she said on Tuesday.
+"Business relies on predictability — too many companies will face growing uncertainty in our health care environment.
+This forced pregnancy bill targets women but every Georgian is at risk if we lose doctors, jobs and billions," she said Tuesday.